Skattrannsóknarstjóri ríkisins: Successes

 Since its inception, the DTI has implemented major changes in how the Icelandic government combats tax crimes.
 Thanks to the DTI's efforts, approximately ISK 4 billion or ~$58 million USD has been collected as a direct result of DTI's proceedings over the "past several years".

 2015 Tax evasion case

-In 2015, the DTI released a statement that a whistle blower who had offered them data and documents relating to tax evasion by people linked to Iceland requested ISK 150 million (~$1.1 million USD).
+In 2015, the DTI released a statement that a whistle blower who had offered them data and documents relating to tax evasion by people linked to Iceland requested ISK 150 million (~US$1.1 million).
 The information in question was a large leak of sensitive information reportedly showing that The Hongkong and Shanghai Banking Corporation (HSBC) had assisted clients worldwide in tax evasion.
-The DTI had initially requested government support to pay for the data, however former Minister of Finance Bjanri Benediktsson later stated that the DTI would only pay for the data if the fee was in proportion to the collected tax from the accounts in question.
+The DTI had initially requested government support to pay for the data, however former Minister of Finance Bjarni Benediktsson later stated that the DTI would only pay for the data if the fee was in proportion to the collected tax from the accounts in question.
 One of the six individuals in the DTI's investigation is an Icelandic passport holder, while the other 5 have other ties to the country.